gantanikhilraj/Employees-BE/README.md

 - **UUID**: Library to generate unique identifiers for new employee records.
 - **CORS**: Middleware to enable Cross-Origin Resource Sharing.

+## Architecture

+The architecture follows the MVC (Model-View-Controller) pattern:

+- **Controller Layer**: Handles incoming HTTP requests and invokes the appropriate service functions.
+- **Service Layer**: Contains business logic and interacts with the database using ElectroDB.
+- **Entity Layer**: Defines the data model and schema using ElectroDB.

 ## Project Structure

 - `app.js`: Main application file that sets up the Express server.